madaror/tiled-diffusion/README.md

 Tiled Diffusion automates the tiling process, eliminating the need for manual intervention and enhancing creative possibilities in various applications.
 We demonstrate its effectiveness in three key areas: seamlessly tiling existing images, tiled texture creation, and 360° synthesis.
 These applications showcase the versatility and potential of our method in addressing complex tiling challenges across different domains of image generation and processing.

-This is the official implementation of the paper Tiled Diffusion.